Cuttngcornrs/imo-track/README.md

 ## Notes

 * The tracker is static and works on GitHub Pages.
-* It does not require a database or backend.
 * It is meant to stay lightweight and easy to maintain.
-* If the source link is unavailable or you do not enter one, you can still use the tracker normally.

 ## Files